cs3157-borowski/recitations/recitation_3/memorypointers.md

 p = &x; // p now points to x
 ```

-The `*` operator *dereferences* a pointer: it follows the pointer and gets the
+The `*` operator *dereferences* a pointer: it follows the pointer to retrieve the value it points to
-thing it points to.

 ```c
 int x = 5;